Right now only, you can buy the course for a 10% discount.

 The first component of the chain implies methods when funds enter the legitimate system.
 There are many options for avoiding suspicion from government services.
 Point out the list of money laundering placement examples:

 • Bank accounts abroad.
 Taking small amounts via foreign organizations.
 Attackers monitor the compliance of the declaration threshold.
-Often choose countries with weak anti-money laundering policies.
+Often choose countries with weak anti-money laundering policies and controls on bank accounts to initiate financial transactions that bypass detection.

 • Adding cash in the enterprise.
-Crime generates the budget of the company.
+Financial crime generates the budget of the company.
 It can be a bar, a car wash, or a gambling establishment.
-This option of the placement stage in money laundering combines business advantages with illegal procurement.
+This option of the placement stages of money laundering combines business advantages with illegal procurement, feeding the financial system while concealing illegal funds.

 • Manipulation with monetary instruments or scaling.
-Offenders purchase various checks (personal, travelers, bank), investment securities, and money orders.
+Offenders purchase various checks (personal, travelers, bank), investment securities, and money orders to gradually legitimize funds within financial institutions.

 • Offshores.
-Clients don’t know about beneficial owners and business identity.
+Clients don’t know about beneficial owners and business identity, which can be hidden by money launderers seeking low transparency jurisdictions.

 • Invoice fraud.
-Creating false documentation enables legitimizing the buying of non-existent services or goods.
+Creating false documentation enables legitimizing the buying of non-existent services or goods and is a common method used to combat money laundering barriers in legitimate channels.

 • Gambling.
-Buying chips, culprits leave dirty money in casinos.
+Buying chips, culprits leave dirty money or illicit funds in casinos.
 They bet minimally and after winning just cash out the gain, receiving a ‘clean’ income.

 • Aborted transactions.
 The accountant or attorney gives the funds and reverses the sum to the criminals.